 It is possible to link several Amazon stores to a single DEAR account.
-Each linked store has independent catalog, logs and settings.
+Each linked store has an independent catalogue, logs and settings.

 To connect Amazon eCommerce to DEAR:

-- Click the + to connect a new store.
+- Click + to connect a new store.

 - Follow the Before you start instructions and then fill in the fields shown.
 The Shop Representative Name will be filled in with a default value but can be edited here if required.